UCL/MPHY0026/doc/registration/point_based_registration.rst

 .. code::

-    # Note that the SNAPPY libraries provide point-based registration using Arun's method and matrix utilities.
+    # Note that the scikit-surgery libraries provide point-based registration using Arun's method and matrix utilities.
     import sksurgerycore.algorithms.procrustes as pbr
     import sksurgerycore.transforms.matrix as mu